-Losing your driver’s license can provide an open path to your bank card, email and other online accounts and put you at risk of identity theft.
-But don’t panic.
-In this post, we’ll explain everything about the driver’s license fraud and tell you what to do if someone stole your driver’s license.
+Losing your driver’s license can provide an open path to your bank card, email, and other online accounts and put you at high risk of identity theft.
+But don’t panic if you’re stuck in such a situation.
+In this post, we’ll explain everything about driver’s license fraud and tell you what to do if someone stole your driver’s license.

 What can scammers do with your driver’s license?

-Driver license contains a wealth of valuable personally identifiable information (PII), including your name, birthdate, home address, photo and identifying characteristics like height, weight, and eye color.
+A driver license contains a wealth of valuable personally identifiable information (PII), including your name, birthdate, home address, photo, and identifying characteristics like height, weight, and eye color.

 If thieves get hold of these information, they’re able to steal your identity and commit a variety of criminal activities including but not limited to:

 - Sell your personal data on the Dark Web

 - Create a fake ID to leave traffic violations on your record

 - Apply for credit cards or loans in your name

 - Claim your tax refund and unemployment benefits